 Is there a cancellation policy for the M+C Training?

 Yes!
 It’s all here on our Cancellation Page.
 If you enroll and send in your fees, and decide not to attend, please consult the Cancellation Policy.

 Yes!
 We require a minimum of $200 as a deposit.
 After we’ve received your application and deposit, you will be contacted to set up a payment plan schedule that suits your needs.
 Payments must be completed by December 31 of your training year.

 What do I do if I need miss a live session?

 All of our live sessions will be recorded. if you are absent for a training date, your peer support group, faculty, and the recordings, will help you “catch up”.
 If recieving your Certificate of Attendance is important for you to obtain CE Credits, you will need to make up the missed session the following year.
 The Certificate of Attendance is only issued to those who attend all Training Dates.
 Our Retake fee is $100 per missed Module, or $50 per missed training date.
 If you know you will need to miss multiple live sessions it is best to contact our Program Director, (Rev.) Andrew Blake, prior to registration to inquire further.

 What is Sarana Institute?

 Sarana Institute is a Registered Canadian Charity.
-Our mission is to provide Mindfulness + Compassion Training to sustain our caring for self, other and the earth.
+Our mission is to provide Mindfulness + Compassion Training to sustain our well-being in caring for ourselves, others, and the earth..
 Our Mindfulness + Compassion Certificate Training for Health and EOL Professionals is our flagship training.
 Previously, this has been run in person in Toronto, Ont.
 Due to concerns around Covid-19, we have adapted our program to be delivered online.
 We are passionate to serve our health care community, to help you sustain your caregiving in increasingly complex systems.